NashTech-Labs/postgres-database-downtime-checker/README.md

-# Node.js API Status Checker
+# Node.js Database Connection Status Checker

 This Node.js application consists of a server and a simple HTML/JavaScript client.
 The server checks the status of a PostgreSQL database, and the client displays the status along with downtime information.